Codeur-Omniscient/Codeur-Omniscient/README.md

 ## Hi there 👋, I'm [Anthony](https://www.linkedin.com/in/anthony-mban/)

-I'm a frontend web developper passionate about web development and design i'm enthusiastic about creating interactive and beatifull websites and web application.
+I'm a fullstack web developper passionate about web development and design i'm enthusiastic about creating interactive and beatifull websites and web application.
 I always looking for new opportunities to learn and grow as a web developer<br/>
 <br/>
 [![committers.top badge](https://user-badge.committers.top/congo_brazzaville/Codeur-Omniscient.svg)](https://user-badge.committers.top/congo_brazzaville/Codeur-Omniscient)
 <br/>